-The general requirements, types, location and composition, frequency and timing of observations are described in WMO (2015a, 2015b).
+The general requirements, types, location and composition, frequency and timing of observations are described in WMO (2010b, 2011c2015a, 2015b).

-The performance of today's electronic is no longer a limitation factor to achieve the accuracy requirements given in Volume I, Chapter 1, Annex 1.A of this Guide.
-The measurement uncertainties associated with an AWS are mainly linked to the characteristics of the instruments themselves and their exposure.
+Considering that AWSs are fully accepted as meteorological stations when providing data with accuracy comparable The performance of today's electronic is no longer a limitation factor to that of conventional stations, achieve the accuracy requirements given in PartVolume I, Chapter 1, Annex 1.A of the this Guide may also be applied, as appropriate,.
+The measurement uncertainties associated with an AWS are mainly linked to AWSs the characteristics of the instruments themselves and their exposure.

-The guidance provided in this chapter must be used in conjunction with the chapters on measurements of the various meteorological variables in Volume I and, in particular, with the chapters on quality management (Chapter 1), sampling (Chapter 2) and data reduction (Chapter 3) in Volume V.
+The guidance provided in this chapter must be used in conjunction with the chapters on measurements of the various meteorological variables in Part-Volume I and, in particular, with the chapters on quality management (Chapter 1), sampling (Chapter 2) and data reduction (Chapter 3) in Part IVVolume V.

-As for any observation network, the development and installation of AWSs should be the result of a definite, coordinated plan for getting data to users in the format required.
-To achieve this, negotiations should first be undertaken with the users to draw up a list of all functional requirements for the planned system (WMO, 2017b).
+TheAs for any observation network, the development and installation of AWSs should be the result of a definite, coordinated plan for getting data to users in the format required.
+To achieve this, negotiations should first be undertaken with the users to draw up a list of all functional requirements and to develop practical means of fulfilling them.for the planned system (WMO, 2017b).

-The Guide to the Global Observing System (WMO, 2010) gives a list of functional specifications for AWS (Appendix III.1, meteorological variables and associated BUFR descriptors to be used), the basic set of variables to be reported by standard AWS for multiple users (Appendix III.2) and AWS metadata (Appendix III.3)
+Furthermore, it The Guide to the Global Observing System (WMO, 2010) gives a list of functional specifications for AWS (Appendix III.1, meteorological variables and associated BUFR descriptors to be used), the basic set of variables to be reported by standard AWS for multiple users (Appendix III.2) and AWS metadata (Appendix III.3)

-It is not sufficient to rely on equipment suppliers to determine operational requirements.
-The Commission for Instruments and Methods of Observation (CIMO) gives the following advice to Members of WMO and organizations taking meteorological measurements.
+It is not always satisfactorysufficient to rely on equipment suppliers to determine operational requirements.
+The Commission for Instruments and Methods of Observation (CIMO) gives the following advice to Members of WMO and, by inference, to any Service organizations taking meteorological measurements.